ayngaranthavanesan/ayngaranthavanesan.github.io/_pages/research.md

 [The Cosmological CPT Theorem](https://arxiv.org/abs/2408.17406)
 ----------------------------------------------------------------
-In this paper, I (with [Harry Goodhew](https://inspirehep.net/authors/1898657?ui-citation-summary=true) and [Aron Wall](https://www.wall.org/~aron/)) extended the classic CPT theorem of quantum field theory (fundamental in particle physics) to cosmological spacetimes.
-We show that in expanding universes, the combination of unitarity, scale/boost invariance, and discrete transformations leads to a version of CPT that fixes the phase of all cosmological wavefunction coefficients at late times, without needing ad hoc analytic continuations.
-This is powerful because the phase of the wavefunction controls subtle features like interference and parity, and plays a central role in holographic dualities.
-Our result provides a non-perturbative symmetry constraint on cosmological observables — a foundational result for both inflationary cosmology and de Sitter holography.
+In this paper, written with [Harry Goodhew](https://inspirehep.net/authors/1898657?ui-citation-summary=true) and [Aron Wall](https://www.wall.org/~aron/), we rederived the classic CPT theorem of quantum field theory — a foundational result in particle physics — in a way that allows for precise converse statements and a natural extension to cosmological spacetimes.

+We showed that the usual CPT symmetry can be understood as emerging from three distinct ℤ₂ × ℤ₂ symmetries.
+Two of the nontrivial elements are:

+- **Reflection Reality**, implied by unitarity, specifically any theory with an indefinite (not necessarily positive) norm.
+- A **180-degree rotation**, implied by Lorentz invariance.

+The third symmetry is **CRT**, which resolves a longstanding conceptual puzzle:

+> How can CRT be antiunitary in Lorentzian signature while the 180-degree rotation is a linear symmetry?

+The answer is that **Reflection Reality is antiunitary**, and when combined with the 180-degree rotation, it produces CRT.
+Similar logic applies to the other symmetry combinations.
+This clarifies the structural origin of CPT in a precise and group-theoretic way.

+We then extended this structure to expanding cosmological spacetimes.
+In that setting, we showed that:

+- **Reflection Reality**, implied by **BULK Unitarity**, specifically any theory where the bulk inner product has an indefinite (not necessarily positive) norm.
+- A **180-degree rotation**, implied by **Scale/boost invariance**.

+together imply a cosmological version of CPT that *fixes the phase of all late-time cosmological wavefunction coefficients*, without requiring ad hoc analytic continuations.

+This result is powerful because the phase of the wavefunction controls subtle effects such as [parity properties](https://arxiv.org/abs/2501.06383) and [holographic duals to cosmological spacetimes](https://arxiv.org/abs/2510.21701).
+The converse statement of the Cosmological CPT Theorem also reveals how **bulk unitarity manifests in cosmological spacetimes** — a longstanding question in de Sitter holography and holographic cosmology, where the dual theory lacks an intrinsic notion of time and time is an emergent dimension.
+In particular, we obtain a **non-perturbative bulk unitarity constraint on the Wavefunction of the Universe**, providing a foundational result for both inflationary cosmology and de Sitter holography.
+This work therefore connects deep structural aspects of quantum field theory to the fundamental physics of the early universe.

 Recent talk on [arXiv:2408.17406](https://arxiv.org/abs/2408.17406)